 Installing and Running CUDA (and MATLAB's GPU functions) on Ubuntu 12.04 (pdf)

 A discussion on Marginal Revolution and related links demonstrates that economists use technology in a broad spectrum of ways.
 Clearly each person's "tech ecosystem" depends upon their individual needs, the analysis and programs they commonly run, and in large part, comes down to personal preference.
 I provide here a discussion of my tech ecosystem, not because I think that this is necessarily a way which should be adopted or the 'best' way to construct a computational system for economic analysis, but rather to shed some light on one possible setup which generally works reasonably efficiently.
 My principal hardware is my laptop, a Samsung 550P5C.
 This laptop is generally sufficient for me to undertake the majority of microeconometric analysis, and offers considerable performance in parallel computing given that it has four intel i7 processors, or eight virtual cores plus an Nvidia GPU with 96 cores.
-I am not a user of tablets or mobile phones with internet connectivity, as I find that my laptop and a normal phone allows me sufficient functionality and connectivity for my needs.
-In terms of software, I run ubuntu 12.04 as an operating system.
+I am not a user of tablets or mobile phones, as I find that my laptop genearlly gives me sufficient functionality and connectivity.
+In terms of software, I run ubuntu 14.04 as an operating system.
 For statistical analysis I use Octave (a free and open source version of MATLAB), Stata, and R. These statistical languages offer a range of similar tools, although each have their own strengths and weaknesses: Stata is excellent with traditional estimators such as OLS, IV, and many more, and is the program of choice of most of my colleagues; Octave and MATLAB are best to solve formal economic models in which maximisation or other mathematically modelable decisions occur; and R is very strong on visualisation, as well as integratability with other languages to (for example) present data online.
 I am currently experimenting with Julia as a powerful and quick alternative to these languages.
-I typeset documents using LaTeX - my preferred LaTeX GUI is Kile.
-For general programming I use the text editor emacs.
+I typeset documents using LaTeX.
+For all my programming I use the text editor emacs.
 When programming outside of statistical programs I generally use Python for its simplicity, however also work with the lower-level language C. Given its transversal nature, C is particularly useful for linking with other programs such as Stata (via Stata plugins), the GPU (via OpenCL or CUDA), MATLAB (via .mex files) and many others.
-I use the program Git for version control and link to bitbucket.org - an online repository for code.
-For electronic back-up of documents I use a number of systems due to each system's restriction on maximum storage space.
-These are Ubuntu One (5gb base), Dropbox (2gb base) and Wuala (5gb base).
+I use the program git for version control and link to github.org - an online repository for code.
+For physical back-up of documents I use the absolutely excellent program rsync to very quickly send things to a number of external drives.
 I use open source software where possible given that these systems offer the greatest legal benefit to the largest possible groups of users.
 Of those programs listed above the notable exception is Stata, given its widespread use by economists, and the important network effects which this implies.